- What Is Investing and Why You Should Care?

 Why?
 Because none of those are investments, they are all short-term assets.
 Your portfolio reflects your long-term wealth-building investment strategy – not the short term.

-You’ll notice that we describe four general types of investment assets: Stocks, Stock Funds, Bonds, and Bond Funds.
+You’ll notice that we describe four general types of investment vehicles: Individual Stocks, Stock Funds, Bonds, and Bond Funds.

 Sure there are many more investment mixes, but we didn’t want to distract from the ultimate point of the illustration.
 To show what diversification looks like.

 Diversification is, at its simplest, a way to describe owning multiple types of investment assets.

 For example, one of the most significant investments people make in their lifetimes is purchasing a home.
 However, a home is but a single piece of property with a very specific geographic location in a single city/town.

 This means contributing to a tax-advantaged account like a 401k and IRA.
-These accounts will both save you money now and earn you awesome returns in the future.
+These accounts will both save you money now and earn you higher returns in the future.